amhelmi/amhelmi.github.io/content/Epic/index.md

 #### Experience

-Currently working as a systems analyst III for Lakeland Regional Health supporting both Epic and Cerner.
+Currently working as a Senior Consultant for Honeydew Consulting.
+Working with Mass General Brigham as a CP build consultant.

 Prior work with Beaker Anatomic Pathology, Bridges Interfaces, Order Transmittal, charging, microbiology, and Cytogenetics and Molecular Diagnostics.